 Similar to adding reinforced locks and alarms to doors, enterprises need to focus on securing potential attack vectors.
 This will strengthen your overall cybersecurity maturity and demonstrate proactive, risk-based protection – which is exactly what cyber insurance underwriters want to see.
-Here are the security practises you can apply to the attack vectors listed above:
+Here are the security practices you can apply to the attack vectors listed above:

-Stronger email defence depends on layered messaging security.
+Stronger email defense depends on layered messaging security.
 Look beyond native security to cutting-edge capabilities such as gateways to detect internal malicious emails, writing style and computer graphic analysis, and integration with a broader security platform.

 Trend Micro’s VP of Threat Intelligence, Jon Clay, compiled a list of questions to across the four pillars of cybersecurity – people, culture, process, and technology – to identify potential email security gaps.
 Read more.

 To create a strong defense program against vulnerability exploitation, consider the following patch management best practices:

 - Establish a prioritized patching process by focusing on the bugs relevant to the apps used in-house, identifying which are being activity exploited and are part of the business’ critical infrastructure.